 - Managed the e-learning tools Rosetta Stone and Moodle.

-- Provided 1st and 2nd level technical support (via Salesforce ticketing system) and user training.
+- Provided 1st and 2nd level technical support via the Salesforce ticketing system.

 - Administered Ruckus ZoneDirector 3000 WLAN controller with ZoneFlex antennas.